awsdocs/aws-cdk-guide/doc_source/context.md

 cdk context --clear
 ```

 Only context values stored in `cdk.context.json` can be reset or cleared\.
-The AWS CDK does not touch other context files\.
+The AWS CDK does not touch other context values\.
 To protect a context value from being reset using these commands, then, you might copy the value to `cdk.json`\.

 ## AWS CDK Toolkit `--context` flag<a name="context_cli"></a>